sagemath/git-developer-guide/developer/trac.rst

 .. _section-trac-ssh-key:

-Linking your Public Key to your Trac Account
+Manually Linking your Public Key to your Trac Account
 --------------------------------------------

 The Sage trac server needs to know one of your public keys.
 You can